nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User searches for the contact by name (UC06).
-2. WedLinker shows a list of contacts containing the name.
+1. WedLinker shows a list of contacts containing the name (UC01).
-3. User looks for the index to be deleted.
+2. User requests to delete a specific person in the list based on the index.
-4. WedLinker deletes the contact.
+3. WedLinker deletes the contact.

    Use case ends.